 This is one of a growing number of cases alleging Internet defamation.
 "Lawyers across the country are more aggressively using a combination of legal maneuvers and computer forensics to help uncover the identities of anonymous commentators and sue them," the newspaper reports.

 Such lawsuits have the potential of dampening consumer reviews, which can be of great help in today's over-crowded marketplace.
 Most Internet users want access to unbiased reviews, and we want people to have the... [continue]

 The payday lending loophole – Leah Gonzalez, day 1

 by Guest Author on December 4, 2012 in

 Hello!
 My name is Leah Gonzalez, and I'm pursuing my master's degree in social work at the University of Texas in Austin.
 I graduated from Howard Payne University with a degree in social work.
 My family is originally from El Paso, and I grew up in San Antonio.
 I'll be writing this blog discussing various issues surrounding payday and auto title lending.
 Payday lending is a complex issue that's targeting the financial welfare of Texas families.
 I'll be updating this regularly leading up to and throughout Texas' legislative session.
-Thank/em>/p>... [continue]
+Thank you for your interest, and I hope you join me in exploring how payday and auto title lending... [continue]